GeorgeCrawford15/EvolutionHQ/README.md

   - Displays offspring in a Punnett square format with ratios.

 - **Matrix Table**
-  - Input or upload data from a CSV file.
+  - Input or upload data from a CSV file (download one of the sample CSV datasets in `sample_datasets/` to try it out!).
   - Generates insights about most closely related species.

 - **Phylogenetic Tree Generator**